Help us keep the Southern Upland Way open

-The Southern Upland Way Rangers have written a management plan for the first five years and this includes plans to promote accommodation and other services available along the route.
-This should help maximise the potential for local businesses to benefit from the Southern Upland Way.
+ScottishPower Renewables continues to work with The Southern Upland Way Rangers to support the delivery of their five-year management plan, which includes plans to promote accommodation and other services available along the route to help maximise the potential for local businesses to benefit from the Southern Upland Way.

 Not every job means muddy boots.